-(0 to 100%) (Pre-implementation status this period)
+(0 to 100%) 1.70%

-ESTIMATED COMPLETION DATE:
+ESTIMATED COMPLETION DATE: 2021

-In northern Portland on I-5 across the Columbia River to Vancouver, Washington between MP 306.70 to 3.08.72, conduct and complete multi-modal planning assessments for the replacement of the I-5 Columbia River Bridge to improve mobility and address safety problems along the corridor.
 The Interstate 5 Bridge over the Columbia River is a major bottleneck for freight and the public traveling across the river.
-With the Washington State Department of Transportation (WSDOT) re-establishing this bridge as a priority, ODOT also needs to re-engage on this bi-state effort to improve traffic and mobility.
-This request will allow ODOT to fund our first year of reengagement for the project and stand up a project office to partner with WSDOT.
+With the Washington State Department of Transportation (WSDOT) reestablishing this bridge as a priority, ODOT also needs to re-engage on this bi-state effort to improve traffic and mobility.
+This request will allow ODOT to fund the first year of re-engagement for the project and stand up a project office to partner with WSDOT, as directed by Governor Kate Brown in her March letter to the Commission.